Skip to content

 Acetic Acid Esters of Mono- and Diglycerides

-Function: Emulsifier
+Function: Emulsifiers

 E472A is the European food-additive number for Acetic Acid Esters of Mono- and Diglycerides, an emulsifier — helps ingredients that normally separate, like oil and water, stay mixed.
 Acetic Acid Esters of Mono- and Diglycerides (E472a) is an emulsifier used as a food additive.